-And if after careful consideration, you still want that Tootsie Roll, then eat the damn thing, don’t dwell on it and make a different choice next time.
+And if after careful consideration, you still want that Tootsie Roll, than eat the damn thing.
+Don’t dwell on it, but try to make a different choice next time.

 First of all, I hate it when people say life is short.
-But this is just because I like being in denial about growing older and people that I love dying.
+But this is just because I like being in denial about growing older and the thought of the people I love dying.
 But whatever, enough about me.